jonlake5/Fortis-KDF/Readme.md

 This doesn't automatically setup vpc flow logs to push to firehose.
 Go to each VPC you want flow logs for, configure and send flow logs to the firehose using the output role and output firehose.

 When creating the VPC Flow Logs, under Log record format, it is recommended to pull all fields.
 Choose Custom format, then under Log Format>Select an Attribute, tick the top box that says Standard Attributes.
+This will check all attributes under that heading.

 ## Backup Terraform State (Optional)